 Ajak Deng on the cover of i-D magazine.
 Note her Black and White hair

 Win Rockefeller Jr. on the cover of Little Rock Soirée magazine.
-Note the cross on the left, and the pentagram painted over his right eye (The pentagram has special meaning for those who practice magick, and other occult disciplines.
-It relates to the four Classical elements of earth (Gaia), air (Aer), water (Hydor), fire (Heile/Heat), and a fifth element of spirit (Idea/Hieron)).
+Note the red cross on the left, and the star painted over his right eye; a star is a metaphor for angel ~ Satan is a fallen angel.
 The Black, Red and White colours symbolise Black Mass and Duality; and the acronym ‘KISS’ on his armband stands for ‘Knights In Satan’s Service’

 Annette Bening on the cover of Vogue Paris